A quick guide - how to declutter

 Start with the easy stuff

 Many people think that decluttering is difficult, and that it’s going to be a painful process.
 It doesn’t have to be!
 When you start to declutter, begin with the straightforward items that don’t need a difficult decision.
-It might be that any newspapers go in the recycling bin, or the clothes you KNOW don’t find.
+It might be that any newspapers go in the recycling bin, or the clothes you KNOW don’t fit.
 The most important thing is to start!

 Choose whether you are going to keep the item - a ‘yes’, a ‘no’ or if you can’t quite make a decision it’s ‘maybe’.
 It’s perfectly OK to have ‘maybe’ items.